DanyGames2014/UniTweaks/README.md

 ## Bugfixes
 * Bit Depth Fix - Fixes Z-Fighting on AMD graphic cards
+* HiDPI Fix - Fixes the game not scaling properly with display scaling
 * Slime Split Fix - Fixes slimes not splitting when their health is below zero after dying
 * Stairs Drop Fix - Stairs now drop themselves
 * Boat Dismount Fix - Fixes sometimes falling through the boat when dismounting it